Nursing — LVN to B.S.

 In addition to Loma Linda University admission requirements, the applicant must:

-- Have completed a high school diploma or its equivalent from an accredited secondary school.
+- Have completed a high school diploma or its equivalent.

 - Have a current cardiopulmonary resuscitation (CPR) certificate approved by the American Heart Association.